The Policing Authority will hold its next meeting on 27 October 2016. To view the draft agenda for this meeting, please

 Code of Ethics for the Garda Síochána

 The Policing Authority has published a draft Code of Ethics for the Garda Síochána for public comment

 The Authority has published submissions received from its first public consultation on the Garda Síochána Code of Ethics.
 Further information is available here

 Policing Authority Strategy Statement 2016-18

-The Policing Authority is pleased to publish its first Strategy Statement relating to the period 2016-2018, to view click here
+The Policing Authority is pleased to publish its first Strategy Statement relating to the period 2016-2018, more for information click here

 Policing Authority Governance Framework